UniversalDependencies/docs/_id/index.md

     * _dia**kah**_ is split into _dia_ "he/she" and _**kah**_
     * _apa**tah**_ is split into _apa_ "what" and _**tah**_
     * _walau**pun**_ is split into _walau_ "although" and _**pun**_
+    * The particle _kah_ marks yes-no questions and its position may emphasize the previous word as the focus of the question.
+The word _apa_ "what", when placed at the beginning of a sentence, also functions as a question particle, and it may be optionally strengthened by _kah_, resulting in _apakah_, as in _Apa(kah) dia guru?_ "Is she a teacher?"
+However, _apa_ is also used as an interrogative pronoun, even sentence-initially, as in _Apa pendapatmu?_ "What do you think?"
+Finally, _kah_ can be also added to interrogative words (_apa_ "what", _siapa_ "who", _di mana_ "where", _kapan_ "when", _bagaimana_ "how") in open questions; when _-kah_ is added, the tone becomes more polite.

-  * Multiword tokens that contain clitics of _-ku_ "me/my", _-mu_ "you/your", _-nya_ "he/him/she/her/it" are split into two tokens, with exceptions for words ended with _-nya_.
+  * Multiword tokens that contain clitics of _-ku_ "me/my", _-mu_ "you/your", _-nya_ "he/him/she/her/it" are split into two tokens, with exceptions for certain words ending with _-nya_.
-    * Words ended with _-nya_ where _-nya- itself serves as  a pronoun or determiner are split into two tokens.
+    * Words ending with _-nya_ where _-nya- itself serves as  a pronoun or determiner are split into two tokens.
 For example:
       * Word _-nya_ as pronoun, as in _mencintai**nya**_ "love **him/her/it**", this token is split into _mencintai_ "love" and _**nya**_ "him/her/it".
       * Word _-nya_ as posessive pronoun, as in _buku**nya**_ "**his/her/its** book", this token is split into _buku_ "book" and _**nya**_ "his/her/its".
       * Word _-nya_ as determiner in predicate nominalisation case, as in _meningkat**nya**_ "**the** increase", this token is split into _meningkat_ "increase" and _**nya**_ "the".

-    * Words ended with _-nya_ that functions as adverbs, adjectives or auxiliary are **not** split.
+    * Words ending with _-nya_ that functions as adverbs, adjectives or auxiliary are **not** split.
 For example:
       * adverbs ended with _-nya_: _khusus**nya**_ "especially", _awal**nya**_ "initially", _akhir**nya**_ "finally"
       * adjectives ended with _-nya_: _sebelum**nya**_ "previous", _sesudah**nya**_ "next", _berikutnya_ "next"
       * auxiliary ended with _-nya_: _seharus**nya**/sebaik**nya**_ "shall/should"